 All of them, even the atheists, had their own champion insisting there be nothing on the prison menu that might risk offending their charges.
 The prison kitchen couldn’t put out a decent meal even if the powers-that-be had been so inclined.

 But, though I had been treated to that most wonderful of ground meat treats in the bowels of La Posada, I had never seen the elegantly carved front entry doors, or anything else a guest might have seen, unless they had accidentally stumbled across our cellar entrance in the back of the hotel next to the garbage man’s slop barrels of left over elk medallions in cherry sauce, wild turkey pâté, churl lamb, and black bean soup awaiting his rounds.

 That garbage man, as Jeff Lightfoot would soon inform me, is his cousin, Luke.

 Luke has picked up those containers every other day since La Posada reopened its doors three years ago.
-Luke slops the gourmet scraps scraped from the Turquoise Dining room’s sated patron’s plates into a pair of wooden troughs, each twenty feet long, for the dining pleasure of his farm’s hundred squealing pigs.
+A farmer, Luke slops the gourmet scraps scraped from the Turquoise Dining room’s sated patron’s plates into a pair of wooden troughs, each twenty feet long, for the dining pleasure of his hundred squealing pigs.
 The pigs are more than happy to line up on cue for their daily sampling of Arizona’s finest regional fare.